youngkin/hugoblog/content/post/spidotmatrixmodule.md

 * BCM2835 addressing
 * Using BCM2835 registers

 If all you're interested in is learning SPI without learning the details of programming the BCM2835 then the first approach is best.
-With the first approach you can skip the section titled [Controlling a dot matrix display - interacting with the BCM2835](./#controlling-a-dot-matrix-display---interacting-with-the-bcm2835).

 The following topics will be covered:

 1. **Prerequisites** - describes the hardware and software libraries you'll need for this article.
-2. **Overview of the Serial Peripheral Interface (SPI)** - provides an overview the SPI protocol and the MAX7219 Dot Matrix Display Module.
+2. **Overview of the Serial Peripheral Interface (SPI)** - provides an introduction to the SPI protocol and the MAX7219 Dot Matrix Display Module.
 3. **Using the BCM2835 board to control the MAX7219 Dot Matrix Display Module** - provides the details, including code, for controlling the MAX7219.
 It also includes a subsection that describes directly interacting with the SPI register set on the BCM2835.
 4. **Summary** - summarizes the important concepts covered in this article.
 5. **References** - provides a list of references I found helpful and some that were used in the creation of this article.